Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914

-{\it Summary and Discussions.} We have studied the evolution of PBH binaries by considering the gravitational interactions with dark matter and baryon gas.
+We have studied the evolution of binary PBHs by considering the gravitational interactions with the ambient dark matter and baryon gas.
 Let us summarize our scenario in turn.
+In the early stage of radiation dominated era, the PBHs are formed by the gravitational collapse of radiation with the prominent amplitude of the density fluctuations.
+Some PBH pairs of randomly distributed PBHs decouple from the cosmic expansion and form binary PBHs at the turnaround ($z \sim z_{\rm eq}$).

+Each dark halo, which is formed by the dark matter accretion onto each PBH, collapses into a single halo around binary PBHs.
+The energy and angular momentum of the binary are lost by the dynamical friction against the dark matter particles in the halo.
+The dynamical friction is not so effective when the binary is hardened at the half radius of the turnaround radius.
+Even after the hardening, the scattering between binary PBHs and infalling dark matter particles by two-body relaxation becomes effective.
+The binary orbit then decays by about five orders of magnitude of the turnaround radius within the age of universe.
+This mechanism, however, seems not to work in the realistic case because of the strong constraint on the mass of dark matter particle (should be $m\lesssim10^{-6}M_\odot$) by the recent {EROS-2 \citep{Tisserand:2006zx} and Kepler \citep{2014ApJ...786..158G} observations}.

-After the turnaround of a pair of PBHs ($z \gtrsim z_{\rm eq}$), dark matter accretes onto the pair to form a halo.
-In the early phase ($z \lesssim z_{\rm eq}$), the dark matter density is sufficiently high that the dynamical friction is effective.
-Although a precise estimation of the shrinking factor of the binary separation is hard analytically, our simple model implies that a binary can shrink by a couple of orders.
-Some time after the recombination ($z \lesssim 1000$), a circumbinary disk would form and extract angular momentum from the binary.
-At $z \sim O(100)$, the most effective process extracting angular momentum from the binary switches to the gravitational wave emission.
+If the third PBH {tidally affects} the orbits of dark matter particle around the binary, their orbits could become highly eccentric.
+A family of dark matter particles with high eccentric orbits makes the binary shrink effectively and rapidly.
+Although a precise estimation of how much shrinking the binary separation is hard analytically, our simple model for $f\approx0.1$ implies that the binary orbit can decay by three orders of magnitude of the turnaround radius.

+Some time after the recombination ($z \lesssim 1000$), the circumbinary disk would form and extract the angular momentum from the binary.
+At $z \sim O(100)$, the most effective process extracting the angular momentum from the binary switches to the gravitational wave emission.
 Finally the binary would coalesce at around $z \sim 100$.